maltaweel/ImageComparison/READ.md

      img/:

      The img/ folder contains the comparison.py module.
 This module deploys structural similarity and mean squared error.
 This module is not currently used.
-It was tested to compare to the LSH method.
-The module uses the images folder, but this folder is empty.
-The module would work if images are of the same size.
+It was initially tested to compare to the LSH method.
+The module uses the images folder, but this folder is empty, although it can be used as needed by users.
+The module works b having images of the same size applied in analysis.

      lsh/: